 As we get settled into our life after the military and life after graduate school, both filled with instability and unpredictable schedules, we’ve been considering our plans for the future.
 My husband and all of his siblings were all brought together within their family through the beautiful gift of adoption, so for years we’ve envisioned bringing a child into our family the same way!
-I always assumed our adoption would happen internationally, and probably from South Korea, where my husband and his brother and two sisters were adopted from.
+I always assumed our adoption would happen internationally, and probably from South Korea, where my husband, his brother and two sisters were adopted from.

 4) Contact your local DCS office and see what tangible needs you can meet within your community.
 For example, our office does a program called “welcome boxes” so when a child comes into care, these boxes have special items to entertain them while they are placed with a foster family, snacks, etc. They also do “launch” boxes for children aging out of care with items like plates, laundry detergent, gift cards for food, etc. You can also gather pre-packaged snacks for the staff at these offices.
 Caseworkers often have to skip eating lunch while they attempt to place their children with foster families.
 There’s also a program where you can hang out with kids in the office while a placement is found.